 - Follow all Christmas light safety tips, such as inspecting bulbs for damage and replacing old lights.

-Create A Plan
+1. Examine The House’s Exterior And Create A Plan

 Take inventory of what you already have and create a list of what you need (with measurements), so you can be fully equipped and prepared on decorating day.
 That way, you won’t have to pause right in the middle of it to run out and get more decorations.
 Nor will you waste money buying things you don’t end up using.

-Test Everything Before You Start Decorating
+3. Test Everything Before You Start Decorating

 Inspect lights for damage and plug them in to make sure they work before you hang them.
 If you have a mix of different brands or types of bulb, turn all of your lights on together to see if the colors match up.
 You’d be surprised how many types of white lights there are: soft white, warm white, pure white and cool white, to name a few.
 And yes, you can tell the difference.

 Along with testing your lights, test your other decorations, too.
 Make sure your blow-up decorations actually inflate and any animated items are moving properly.
 Inspect everything for damage, missing pieces or anything else that may be a risk of fire or injury.

 Almost every year, winter weather ends up on Santa’s naughty list, so always prepare for the worst.
 In addition to the usual winter preparations for the outside of your home, take down all decorations, especially blow-ups, so they don’t get taken away by strong gusts of wind.
 Use waterproof decorations or ones that have been approved for outdoor use.
 If you want to include non-weatherproof decorations, keep them in a sheltered space, like a covered porch, and bring them inside at night or whenever there’s snow, sleet or rain.

 The Bottom Line